Ultimate Kayak Crabbing Guide (July 2026): Techniques & Tips

 Storing and Transporting Your Catch

-Getting crabs from water to table safely requires some planning:
+Getting crabs from water to table requires planning that starts before you launch.

 Live Storage Options

-Mesh Bags: Work great for short trips.
+Mesh Bags: Work well for short trips.
 Keep crabs damp but allow air circulation.
+Never seal live crabs in airtight containers.

 Coolers with Ice: Layer ice, damp towels, and crabs.
-Never submerge live crabs in freshwater – it kills them.
+Never submerge live crabs in freshwater or melted ice water, it kills them quickly.

-Flow-Through Containers: Best option for longer trips.
+Flow-Through Containers: The best option for longer trips.
 Allows water circulation while containing your catch.
+Some kayakers use modified bait tanks.

 Transport Logistics